New Caledonia Travel Guide

 The drive from the west coast to the east coast between Koumac and Hienghène takes you high into the central mountain range from where you have spectacular views of the east coast before the road descends into the coastal village of Pouebo.

-Cascade de Tao (Tao waterfall) – Falling at a height of about 100 metres, Hienghène’s Tao Waterfall is easily the highest waterfall in all of New Caledonia as well as the most impressive, plunging in two dramatic leaps with several sloping tiers.
+With a drop of 100 metres, Cascade de Tao is the highest waterfall in New Caledonia as well as the most impressive, plunging in two dramatic leaps with several sloping tiers.

 Isle of Pines

-Vao – the main settlement on the island, sleepy Vao is home to a school, a grocery store, a church, a government administration building and not much else!
+The main settlement on the Isle of Pines, Vao is a sleepy village which is home to one school, one grocery store, a church, a government administration building and not much else!

-Kuto Bay – One of the most stunning bays you’ll ever see and home to a decent accommodation option and one of the few restaurants on the island – Hotel Kou Bugny (see the ‘Accommodation‘ section below for more details).
+One of the most stunning bays you’ll ever see, and home to a decent accommodation option and one of the few restaurants on the island – Hotel Kou Bugny (see the ‘Accommodation‘ section below for more details), Kuto bay is the best place to base yourself while on the Isle of Pines.

 Penal Buildings – north of Kuto Bay, in the village of Ouro are the abandoned remains of various penal buildings, including cell blocks.
 The whole complex is very overgrown and deserted and at one point it did seem like I was on the set of an Indiana Jones movie.
 A very cool place to explore!

-Baie de Gadji – Located on the northwest side of the isle of Pines, this protected bay is a favourite anchorage for visiting yachties.
+Located on the northwest side of the Isle of Pines, Baie de Gadji is a protected bay which is a favoured anchorage for visiting yachts.
 With its bleached white beaches, uninhabited islands, turquoise blue water and world-class snorkelling, weary sailors tend to get stuck here.

 There’s no shortage of accommodation in Nouméa, with options to suit all budgets.
 Downtown is not too charming and offers few hotels, while the main tourist hubs are the two beachside neighbourhoods of Baie des Citrons and Anse Vata – a short drive south of downtown.